 - A large selection of stand-alone worksheets from the Client Workbook that you can print for your individual clients

 Take a peek behind the curtain of Craving Change – selected excerpts from the Behind the Scenes USB card.

 *The PDF document might not display correctly on your system.
 If so, please click on the “Open With Different Viewer” button or the Download icon in the top right corner of your screen and download and open the document.

-Cost: This product is sold along with a Clinic / Organization Package or the Complete Facilitator Certification Package.
+Cost: This product is sold along with a Clinic / Organization Package or the Complete Facilitator’s Kit.
 It is not sold separately.

 Become knowledgeable, trained and confident.
 After years of tremendous success offered live across Canada, now you can “attend” the Craving Change Professional Training Workshop at your own convenience, in your own setting.
 Access is provided for 120 days from the date of purchase.
 Watch, listen and participate as the authors of the program walk you through the Craving Change resources and activities and share their tips and expertise.
-What you stand to gain from being trained is described here.
 Check out what you can expect as you go through the nine modules.

 Each video module is followed by a number of questions and assignments that make up the online Craving Change Facilitator Certification exam.
 You will have 120 days to access this exam from the date of purchase.

 Cost: This video is available as a key component of several Craving Change packages outlined above.
 It is not sold separately.